 - Actual or presumed damages.

-To get punitive damages, you must prove that the defendant acted with fraud, oppression or malice.
+To get an exemplary award, you must prove that the defendant acted with fraud, oppression or malice.
 This usually requires proof that the defendant acted intentionally (or at least with a conscious disregard for the well-being of others).

 This can be done with documents (such as memos or emails) showing the defendant’s intent.
 It can also be established with testimony.

 Example: Rhoda is out walking one day when she is attacked by her neighbor Sam’s Rottweiler.
 The dog bites her face, causing serious injury and permanent scarring.
 Rhoda retains an experienced Las Vegas dog bite lawyer to make a claim against Sam’s homeowner’s insurance policy for her medical bills and pain and suffering.

 But Rhoda’s lawyer discovers that other people in the neighborhood have made repeated calls and sent letters to the police about the dog’s threatening behavior.
 Under Nevada’s law against keeping a dangerous dog, Sam is required to keep the dog chained up.
 Because Sam failed to do so, he has acted with a conscious disregard for his neighbor’s safety.
 Rhoda’s lawyer is able to get Sam’s insurer to settle for a larger sum of money.

 It is not always easy to prove that a defendant acted with fraud, malice or oppression.
 An experienced Las Vegas injury lawyer has a number of ways to discover the crucial evidence.
 These include interviewing potential witnesses and carefully reviewing documents for the necessary proof — or evidence that there are documents missing.

 Sometimes this will be enough to allow your attorney to settle your case out-of-court for more than you expected.
-If your case does go to trial, however, you must specifically request punitive damages and establish that they are warranted.
-Depending on the terms of the settlement, punitive damages may be paid on one lump sum or may be paid over time as part of a structured settlement.
+If your case does go to trial, however, you must specifically request an exemplary award and establish that they are warranted.
+Depending on the terms of the settlement, exemplary awards may be paid on one lump sum or may be paid over time as part of a structured settlement.